mui/material-ui/docs/pages/blog/2023-mui-values.md

 To make that happen, we decided to engage the whole company in a series of discovery and reflection exercises. 🔍

-By doing so, we could make sure that any changes to the company values would accurately reflect the values truly shared by our team, and the language we use to express them.
+By doing so, we could make sure that any changes to the company values would accurately reflect the values shared by our team, and the language used to express them.
 Here’s how we did it! 👇

 <img alt="A collage of slides from the values discovery exercise kickoff." src="/static/blog/2023-mui-values/good-values.png" loading="lazy" />